jxmx/smooth-qsl/README.md

 on a periodic basis (recommended 1hr for busier sites; see note bleow).

 ## Basic Coniderations
-The application is design to have simple, user-friendly URLs.
+The application is designed to have simple, user-friendly URLs.
 For example, putting the base files in a subdirectory /qsl resultes in the URL https://example.com/qsl for the main application and https://example.com/qsl/load for the ADIF loader.
 All references to includes, configs, images, etc. are